 What Should We Make Of Trump's Speech Patterns — And Our Responses To Them?

 During a press conference on Aug.
-15, President Trump was asked by a reporter why he waited so long to "blast Neo-Nazis" in the wake of the white supremacist rally held the previous weekend in Charlottesville, Va.
+15, President Trump was asked by a reporter why he waited so long to "blast neo-Nazis" in the wake of the white supremacist rally held the previous weekend in Charlottesville, Va.

-That rally resulted in the death of Heather Heyer, a young counter-protester, and injuries to dozens of others.
+That rally resulted in the death of Heather Heyer, a young counterprotester, and injuries to dozens of others.

 According to NPR's transcript of the exchange, Trump responded in this way:

-Note: An earlier version of this story misspelled Joanne Scheibman's last name as Schiebman.